rackerlabs/support-how-to/content/managed-operations/managed-operations-faq.md

 For example, NoSQL databases are able to store semi-unstructured and unstructured data.

-However, in order to support reliability and security, developers must implement their own code, which makes NoSQL systems more complex.
+However, to support reliability and security, developers must implement their own code, which makes NoSQL systems more complex.
 This complexity limits the number of applications that can rely on NoSQL databases for secure and reliable transactions.